liamge/liamge.github.io/_posts/2017-06-23-political-comments.md

 plt.title('QDA Matrix')
 ```

 Again, if your data is like mine you'll see that they each have particular strengths and weaknesses.
 QDA seems to be much better at predicting true conservatives, but the tradeoff is that it seems to predict that most things are conservative.
 This is the _precision_ vs. _recall_ tradeoff.
 QDA seems to have very good _recall_, but pretty awful _precision_.
 We may be able to leverage both model's strengths and aleviate their weaknesses by ensembling them.
 In order to do that, let's inspect some other promising models.
 In particular, some more powerful models can be useful with some proper hyperparameter tuning and fidgeting despite their current performance.
-Let's focus in on (Extreme Gradient Boosting)[http://xgboost.readthedocs.io/en/latest/model.html], an extremely powerful model that seems to be performing pretty poorly.
+Let's focus in on [Extreme Gradient Boosting](http://xgboost.readthedocs.io/en/latest/model.html), an extremely powerful model that seems to be performing pretty poorly.
 First, let's see how it predicts on our dataset as is.

 ```
 xgb_clf = XGBClassifier()